RakhithJK/Algorithms/design-patterns/designPatterns.md

 All design patterns will be implemented in C#.

 ### Currently implemented
 * Strategy      : 'SimUDuck'
 * Observer      : 'Weather'
 * Decorator     : 'StarbuzzStore'
+* FactoryMethod : 'PizzaStore'

 ### Design Patterns rules
 * "Identify the aspects of your